dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 ### Wrap up
 At a high level, adversarial examples are one of many pieces of evidence supporting the idea that DNNs don’t [perceive the world like we do](https://www.nytimes.com/2018/11/05/opinion/artificial-intelligence-machine-learning.html).
-Given that there are other mismatches, exclusively solving adversarial succeptibility in DNNs is unlikely to align human and machine perception.
+Given that there are other mismatches, exclusively solving adversarial susceptibility in DNNs is unlikely to align human and machine perception.
 However, adversarial examples still serve as a valuable test of ideas in neural computation: if we have an idea to explain perception, then our model of the idea should be robust to adversarial attacks.

 In this post I explained how we can use the iso-response surface of a neuron to determine adversarial robustness.